akre96/stemcell_aging/README.md

   - TODO: Add argument variables for output directory/filename and input file

 ### Plotting Data
   1. In the root directory of the repository run:
   `python plot_data.py`
     - By default this will plot whatever the most recently created/worked on graph was
   2. add a `-s` flag to save plot outputs
-  3. add a `-g GRAPH_TYPE` to change graph type, the following GRAPH_TYPEs availabale
+  3. add a `-g GRAPH_TYPE` to change graph type, the following GRAPH_TYPEs available
     -  cluster:            Clustered heatmap of present clone engraftment
     -  venn:               Venn Diagram of clone existance at timepoint
     -  clone_count:        Bar charts of clone counts by cell type at different thresholds